 Simply put, it doesn’t throw much at you in terms of complexity when it comes to the dungeon crawling itself, but what it does offer I think it does well.
 You fill out a map as you go, which serves as a playground for the game’s auto-pathing feature should you need to do some backtracking and don’t want to do the legwork all over again.
 Additionally, items exist that allow you to instantly travel to anywhere you have uncovered on a given map, though it does not extend to all levels of that particular dungeon.

 All in all, I’d say that the dungeon diving in The Lost Child is adequate for someone like myself who hasn’t played this type of game in ages.
-Veterans to the sub-genre may yearn for more though, depending on if these kind of games have evolved beyond the features I have outlined earlier.
+Veterans to the sub-genre may yearn for more though, depending on if these kinds of games have evolved beyond the features I have outlined earlier.

 Combat is of the turn-based flavor, and plays out in a first-person fashion, most often initiated via random encounters.
 This setup is great for those moments when you want to grind out experience or money, but makes the dungeons themselves feel a little flat.
 I don’t know, I just feel like part of the first-person dungeon delving experience is not knowing what horrors might await you in the next corridor.
 That sense of dread is lost when you just get into a random battle every few steps rather than physically seeing them on the map.

 Either way, the combat itself is good despite being pretty easy.
 I played the game through normal, and had little to no hiccups whatsoever.
 If I had it to do over again, I would have probably opted into the harder difficulty.
-I can only image the easy setting being a literal faceroll, considering the absence of heavy resistance in normal mode.
+I can only imagine the easy setting being a literal faceroll, considering the absence of heavy resistance in normal mode.

 Back to the combat itself, turns are executed in order based on each unit’s speed statistic.
 There are elemental strengths and weaknesses to consider, but for the most part I’d say that they are unnecessary for the majority of an easy or normal mode playthrough, save some of the bosses.
 Additionally, most of your party members are able to learn from a pretty hefty pool of abilities during the course of combat.
 Think of this process as sparking abilities in the SaGa series.
 You perform commands with a chance to learn a completely new one.